osrg/namazu/doc/how-to-setup-env-full.md

-# How to setup the environment for Earthquake (Full stack)
+# How to setup the environment for Namazu (Full stack)

 All you have to do is make Docker installed on your host and run the pre-built Docker image [osrg/namazu](https://registry.hub.docker.com/u/osrg/namazu/).